Knit for Others 2024

 Location: TBD

 Each June, on Worldwide Knit in Public day, the library hosts a mid-day gathering of yarn enthusiasts for a few hours of crafting together.
-In June of 2023, we partnered with Princeton Makes at the Princeton Shopping Center.
-Check back in May 2024 to see what has been planned for June.
+In June of 2024, we partnered with Princeton Makes at the Princeton Shopping Center and Center for Modern Aging Princeton.
+Check back in May 2025 to see what has been planned for June.
 To learn more about Worldwide Knit in Public Day in general, check out their website.

 Resources